fair housing act

 Discrimination Based on Disability

-The Fair Housing Act prohibits discrimination on the basis of disability in all types of housing transactions (including any HOA matter).
+The Fair Housing Act prohibits discrimination on the basis of disability in all housing transactions (including any HOA matter).
 It’s important to realize that discrimination against a person with a disability is unlike any other type of discrimination.
-At the core of the policy against discrimination is the concept that everyone should be treated equally.
+At the core of the policy against other types of discrimination is the concept that everyone should be treated equally.
 The Fair Housing Act, on the other hand, requires a person with a disability to be treated differently than everyone else.
 It requires that housing providers (including HOAs) give special treatment to a person with a disability when it is necessary to allow them to have an equal opportunity to enjoy their dwelling.
 Specifically, a person with a disability is entitled to “reasonable accommodations” (exceptions) in the rules, practices, or services of an HOA that are necessary for a person with a disability to use or enjoy a dwelling.
-So, while uniform enforcement of the governing documents and rules is very important as a general principle in an HOA, such uniform enforcement is actually against the law when a rule interferes with the use and enjoyment of a dwelling by a person with a disability.
+So, while uniform enforcement of the rules is very important as a general principle in an HOA, uniform enforcement is actually against the law when a rule interferes with the use and enjoyment of a dwelling by a person with a disability.

-1. Requests for Reasonable Accommodation
+Requests for Reasonable Accommodation

 Evaluating Requests.

 A person with a disability may request that an HOA grant an exception to its rules or policies to accommodate the person's disability (a “reasonable accommodation”).
-When considering a request for a reasonable accommodation, an HOA must normally evaluate whether: (1) the individual has a disability, (2) the requested accommodation is reasonable, and (3) the requested accommodation is necessary for the individual to use or enjoy a dwelling.1.
-Disability.
-An individual is considered to have a disability if any of the following three conditions are met.
-A disability is: (a) a mental or physical impairment which substantially limits one or more major life activities, (b) a record of having such an impairment, or (c) being regarded as having such an impairment.
+When considering a request for a reasonable accommodation, an HOA must normally evaluate whether: (1) the individual has a disability, (2) the requested accommodation is reasonable, and (3) the requested accommodation is necessary for the individual to use or enjoy a dwelling.

 The term mental or physical impairment may include conditions such as orthopedic, visual, speech and hearing impairments, intellectual disability (once called mental retardation), alcoholism, drug addiction (other than addiction caused by current, illegal use of a controlled substance), chronic fatigue, learning disability, head injury, cerebral palsy, autism, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, Human Immunodeficiency Virus infection, and emotional illness.